beeezal/Honours-website-project/src/chapter2/_section2_1.md

 let w;

-//Global functions inbuilt in p5.js, setup() runs once and draw() runs repeatedly /*The setup() function is used to define the initial environment properties such as screen size and background color and creating any objects required in the programme*/ function setup() {
+//Global functions inbuilt in p5.js, setup() runs once and draw() runs repeatedly function setup() {
   createCanvas(700, 500);
   //Creating an instance 'w' of the of the class Walker